Discovery Hall: Open for classes in fall 2014

 General Academic Spaces

 A range of classroom spaces is essential to support the teaching of diverse disciplines within Discovery Hall.
 Moreover, UW Bothell’s culture of inclusiveness and interactivity, results in a high demand for meeting and gathering spaces.
 In addition to classes and meetings, the university hosts a wide range of activities including student organized functions, music events, guest speakers, among others, that are underserved by the campus’s current spaces.
-Discovery Hall will include new teaching and gathering spaces that are flexible enough to serve current and projected future needs.
+Discovery Hall includes new teaching and gathering spaces that are flexible enough to serve current and projected future needs.

 Student Support Spaces

 Discovery Hall includes dedicated spaces to study, lounge, access tutoring, and experience art.
 These student support spaces, open to the entire UW Bothell campus community, and include a student resource room, Teaching and Learning Center Student Support, art display space, and study alcoves for students.

 UW Bothell has an active campus community and hosts significant campus events focused on academic program enrichment nearly every day of the year.
 Discovery Hall will add capacity for such events both inside and outside the building.
-In addition to expanding capacity, Discovery Hall will commence several important aspects of the campus master plan including: establishing an east-west building orientation, expanding much needed pedestrian hardscape through a connecting plaza, a unifying crescent path, and West Campus Lane serving as emergency vehicle access routes and pedestrian paths.
+In addition to expanding capacity, Discovery Hall supports several important aspects of the campus master plan including: establishing an east-west building orientation, expanding much needed pedestrian hardscape through a connecting plaza, a unifying crescent path, and West Campus Lane serving as emergency vehicle access routes and pedestrian paths.

-Discovery Hall will support and enhance the current campus landscape character by maintaining natural site drainage patterns that support the existing landscape including a thriving native woodland, and incorporating new native plantings and some native adaptive ornamental plantings.
+Discovery Hall supports and enhances the current campus landscape character by maintaining natural site drainage patterns that support the existing landscape including a thriving native woodland, and incorporating new native plantings and some native adaptive ornamental plantings.

 Faculty and Staff Offices